portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 - Enter the friendly text for describe this exclusive agent purpose

-- Caller number, enter the caller number which will be assign the exclusive agent for it.
-Once the call comes from this number, the call will be distribute to the exclusive agent with highest priority.
+- Caller number: enter the caller number who will be assigned the exclusive agents.
+Once the call comes from this caller, the call will be distributed to the exclusive agent with highest priority.

   You can add more caller numbers by click the "**Add**" button.

-- Call Queue: choose the queue member from the queues for set up as exclusive agent
+- Call Queue: choose the queue member from the queues to set up as exclusive agent